PDF Summarization with ChatGPT (2026 Workflow)

 Step by step

-Inspect the outline.
-If page ranges look wrong (common on PDFs with cover pages), tell ChatGPT what page 1 actually means before proceeding.
+2. Inspect the outline.
+If page ranges look wrong (common on PDFs with cover and TOC pages), tell ChatGPT what page 1 actually means before proceeding.

-After chapter passes, ask for a 1-page executive summary that references the chapter summaries you have already generated.
-This staged approach beats single-shot summarization on every benchmark I’ve seen.
+4. After the chapter passes, ask for a one-page executive summary that references the chapter summaries you already generated.
+This staged approach beats single-shot summarization because each step stays inside one retrieval chunk instead of forcing the model to span the whole index.

 Prompt template that works